vsahith/s3-wrapper-doc/README.md

 when preview button is clicked, a ajax request is sent to link, receives a presignedurl to display it using google viewer.

 * `return`
+> If passed as True, returns the result instead of echoing it.

 Type: 	 boolean
 Default: False